OpenType/opentype-layout/proposals/20151104-spacemark.md

 ![Example](spacing_mark.png)

 In addition, since the advance of the mark has been incorporated into the base, the advance of the spacing mark is zeroed as it is attached.
+Any subsequent changes of the offset or advance of the mark do not change any of the offset or advance of the base.

 ## Changes